I became interested in sports nutrition early in my private practice. I was raising young athletes of my own, and seeing them in my private practice.

 Aim for offering at least 4-5 of these different food groups at the main meals of the day.

-2. Improve Snack Foods
+2. Improve Snack Foods for Better Nutrition

 With the above food groups in mind, offer 2 to 3 of them for snack foods.
 For example, cereal, fruit and milk, or nut butter, crackers and raisins are examples of hearty, nutritious snacks.
 I’ve got more ideas in my healthy snacks list here.